4m09u5/spring-currency-converter/README.md

 * value - a rational number that represents the quantity of money

 ## Response structure
-The response is a JSON object that stores the equivalent quantity of money in new currency and can be accessed using the `converted` key.
+The response is a JSON object that stores the equivalent quantity of money in new currency, values from, and to that can be accessed using the `from`, `to` and `converted` key.